darshan-jain/fundplus/README.md

-This project is for HACKUNTHON 2020
+This project is for HACKNUTHON 2020

 # Developers
 Darshan